- Pros: Fairly simple package. Potentially tailored fees. Good quality terminals.

 Background

-To sign up with Tyl, companies and sole traders should fill in an online contact form, receive a phone call, get a quote and sign a contract.
+To sign up with Tyl, companies and sole traders fill in an online contact form, receive a phone call, get a quote and sign a contract.

 Photo: Tyl/NatWest